Swing bowling: Reverse swing

-When the ball is older and there is an asymmetry in roughness the seam no longer causes the pressure difference, and can actually reduce the swing of the ball.
-Air turbulence is no longer used to create separation point differences and therefore the lift and pressure differences.
-On the rough side of the ball there are scratches and pits in the ball's surface.
-These irregularities act in the same manner as the dimples of a golf ball: they trap the air, creating a layer of trapped air next to the rough side of the ball, which moves with the surface of the ball.
-The smooth side does not trap a layer of air.
-The next layer of air outward from the ball will have a greater velocity over the rough side, due to its contact with a layer of trapped air, rather than solid ball.
-This lowers the static pressure relative to the shiny side, which swings the ball.
-If the scratches and tears completely cover the rough side of the ball, the separation point on the rough side will move to the back of the ball, further than that of the turbulent air, thereby creating more lift and faster air flow.
-This is why a new ball will swing more than an old ball.
-If the seam is used to create the turbulent air on the rough side, the tears will not fill as quickly as they would with laminar flow, dampening the lift and pressure differences.

 Playing swing bowling

-Firstly, a batsman needs good eye reflexes which are considered to be a key skill when facing swing bowling.
-Secondly, a batsman often needs to anticipate beforehand what the ball will do and adjust accordingly to play swing bowling.
+Firstly, a batter needs good eye reflexes which are considered to be a key skill when facing swing bowling.
+Secondly, a batter often needs to anticipate beforehand what the ball will do and adjust accordingly to play swing bowling.
 This can be done by observing the bowler's grip and action (which may have a marked difference depending on which type of swinger is to be delivered), by observing the field set, which may depend on the types of deliveries expected (as a rule outswingers will have more slips assigned) or by means of prior knowledge of the bowler; many can bowl or are proficient in only one type of swing.
-Traditional methods include the batsmen playing the ball as late as possible, and not playing away from the body.
+Traditional methods include the batter playing the ball as late as possible, and not playing away from the body.
 Other effective measures for combating swing bowling include standing well outside the crease, thus giving the ball less time to swing; and guessing the direction of swing based on the seam position observed in the ball's flight.

+Ball tampering controversies

 Controversy regarding reverse swing has never left modern cricket, as the Pakistani team was accused of ball tampering by the Australian umpire Darrell Hair during the fourth test against England in 2006 when the ball began to reverse swing after the 50th over.
 His co-umpire Billy Doctrove supported him.
 A hearing subsequently found that there was insufficient evidence to convict anyone of ball tampering.